 Mend

 I first started mending my clothing while in college and was exploring stitching and patching garments to meet a certain look.
-I was learning to weave, thrifting a majority of my clothes, trying to make it on very little money.
-Those early days in my adult life was about exploring and learning about sustainable fashion and art .
-When I look back at the craftsmanship of my work, it was messy and would not bode very well as a grade in my course today, which makes me smile as an instructor, but it worked for a young woman who was finding her style.
-I am proud of this person who was searching and trying new things.
+I was learning to weave, thrifting a majority of my clothes, and trying to make it on very little money.
+Those early days during my adult life were filled with researching and learning about sustainable fashion and art.
+I was a young woman who was finding her style and am proud of this person who was searching and trying new things.

 Sustainability is at the forefront of my mending practice and purchases.
 I fondly look back to one of the most influential movies of my youth - ‘Pretty in Pink’ - where Molly Ringwald first helped bring thrifting to my life.
 Making the choice to buy second hand clothing is not only sustainable, but financially beneficial to a person who loves to style outside the box.
 Having said this, please note that I am not a purist and there are items of clothing and accessories that are purchased new - my goal is to be conscious about where I purchase these items and do my best.
 All in all, mending goes hand in hand with striving to live a sustainable life.

-Finally, I’ve been fortunate to teach visible mending classes and workshops at local shops, art centers, as a demonstrator for events, and cities in the Midwest.
-Teaching mending gives the opportunity to not only learn a skill, but to gather in community, to discuss the importance of being mindful and sharing how simple steps can lead to a practice that is good for humanity and our precious earth.
+Finally, I’ve been fortunate to teach visible mending workshops and classes at local shops, art centers, as a demonstrator for events, and in cities across the country.
+Teaching mending offers the opportunity to not only learn a skill, but to gather in community and share stories while our hands work - to continue the discussion about the importance of being mindful and how simple steps can lead to a practice that is good for humanity and our precious earth.